General Season Any-Bull Elk Tags : 15,000 quota

 Utah has an extensive conservation permit program.
 Last year, over 300 conservation permits for a variety of species and hunts were auctioned off to the highest bidder by various conservation organizations.
 They also have a Statewide Conservation Permit, aka "Governor's tag," for each of Utah's game species.
 Conservation permits are available to residents and non-residents.
 It's anticipated that a similar amount will be available this year.
 For details on which organizations will have what permits and where they will be auctioned, visit our website at www.huntinfool.com/resources/statewide-permits.

-Utah will have Expo Permits that they will raffle off in 2022 at the Western Hunting Expo in Salt Lake City.
+Utah will have Expo Permits that they will raffle off in 2023 at the Western Hunting Expo in Salt Lake City.
 There will be 200 permits that are available to apply for by going to https://huntexpo.com/, and each hunt application costs $5.
 In-person validation will be required this year.
-The Expo dates are February 10-13.
+The Expo dates were February 2-5, 2023.

 Utah has two systems in which they issue landowner tags.
 One system is the CWMU (Cooperative Wildlife Management Unit) program where landowners are given tags only for their property for deer, elk, antelope, and moose.
 Landowners have liberal seasons and can transfer these tags as desired.
 In exchange for these tags, landowners must let a certain number of resident hunters (through the draw) hunt on their land.
 In Utah's regulations, there is a list of CWMU operators with their respective phone numbers.
 Residents and non-residents are eligible to purchase hunts from CWMU operators, but only residents may draw a tag on a CWMU.
 Check out www.huntfinder.com for several Endorsed Outfitters with hunts using CWMU tags.
 The second landowner tag system is where the state issues landowner permits to landowners and the holders of these transferable tags may hunt the entire unit during the prescribed season.
 To obtain information regarding landowners who have transferable tags, give our Landowner Tag Specialist, Logan Hedges, a call at 307-887-2929.

 Any remaining limited-entry permits will go on sale online or at any Division office at 8:oo a.m.
-MDT on July 12'", and all remaining general season buck deer and youth archery deer permits will go on sale on July 19th If you purchase any general season buck deer permit, you will lose all accrued preference points for general season buck deer.
+MDT on a date set for July 2023 and all remaining general season buck deer and youth archery deer permits will go on sale on one week later.
+If you purchase any general season buck deer permit, you will lose all accrued preference points for general season buck deer.

 If you turn in a poacher and the case goes to trial and/or leads to a conviction, you may receive a tag on that unit for that species the next year, depending on the case.